Ce1ling/create-vercel-cicd/README.md

 ## Notes

-### Next.js

 **About environment variables**

-In Next.js, we typically use the `NEXT_PUBLIC_ENV` environment variable to differentiate environments.
-Therefore, you need to add `NEXT_PUBLIC_ENV=dev` in `.env.development` and `NEXT_PUBLIC_ENV=prod` in `.env.production` to distinguish between environments.
+We typically use `.env.development` and `.env.production` files to differentiate environments, and manually switch environments for testing purposes.
+So please add environment variables in these two files (if they don't exist, create them) based on the framework:

+- Next.js: `NEXT_PUBLIC_ENV=<prod | dev>`
+- Vite: `VITE_ENV=<prod | dev>`

-If needed, feel free to modify the environment variable name, and don't forget to update `NEXT_PUBLIC_ENV` in the `.yaml` file in the workflows.
+If needed, feel free to modify these variable names, but don't forget to update the `.yaml` file.

 For sensitive or rarely modified environment variables, it is recommended to add them directly in the project settings on Vercel so that all team members can access them.
-Variables that are frequently modified should be added to the local `.env.\*` files.
+Variables that are frequently modified should be added to the local `.env.*` files.

 ## Reference